secretflow/scql/docs/reference/mysql_compatibility.rst

 CREATE Table
 `````````````
 SCQL get table schemas from GRM, so CREATE TABLE statement must include keyword TID which uniquely identifies a table in GRM.
-For more information, please read :doc:`scql_manual`
+For more information, please read :doc:`scql_manual`.

 DQL(Data Query Language)
 ~~~~~~~~~~~~~~~~~~~~~~~~